AutodeskGames/stingray-docs/source/interactive_help/sdk_help/type_system.md

 }
 ~~~

-In the future it will be possible to add game-specific widgets to your project, but for now we only support a limited set of built-in widgets.
+In the future it will be possible to add project-specific widgets into your project content to modify your project-specific types, but for now we only support a limited set of built-in widgets.
 For a comprehensive list of controls and their available properties, see the ~{ Built-in metadata properties }~.

 Note that you can customize the `editor` metadata properties, just like any other property on a type.
 Therefore, it is possible to specify sensible defaults in a shared type file and then override its label and description as needed: